Hyperbolic groups acting improperly: Quasi-convexity in the Sageev construction

-\begin{lemma} The sets $Y(w)$ are quasi-convex subsets of $\Gamma$ with constants which do not depend on $w$. \end{lemma} \begin{proof} Since $\Stab(W)$ acts cocompactly on $W^\down$, there are finitely many $\Stab(W)$--orbits of sets $Y(w)$, so the uniformity of constants will follow immediately if we can prove each $Y(w)$ is a quasi-convex subset of $\Gamma$.
+\begin{lemma} The sets $Y(w)$ are quasi-convex subsets of $\Gamma$ with constants which do not depend on $w$. \end{lemma} \begin{proof} Since $\Stab(W)$ acts cocompactly on $W$, there are finitely many $\Stab(W)$--orbits of sets $Y(w)$, so the uniformity of constants will follow immediately if we can prove each $Y(w)$ is a quasi-convex subset of $\Gamma$.
+We therefore fix such a $w$.

-The stabilizer in $\Stab(W)$ of $Y(w)$ is the same as the subgroup $H_{w,W}$ from Definition \ref{def:C-local group}.
-By Lemma \ref{lem:G_o in cell group} this is a finite index subgroup of some cell group of the $G$--action on $X$.
-Thus, by hypothesis, $H_{w,W}$ is a quasi-convex subgroup of $G$.
-Since $G$ acts properly and cocompactly on $\Gamma$, and $H_{w,W}$ acts properly and cocompactly on $Y(w)\subset \Gamma$, the result follows (for example, by Theorem \ref{t:QI of SQC}). \end{proof}
+The stabilizer $\Stab(w)$ is equal to the stabilizer of some cube $\sigma$ of $X$.
+Thus $\Stab(w)$ is virtually the intersection of the stabilizers of the vertices of $\sigma$.
+The vertex stabilizers are assumed to be quasi-convex, so $\Stab(w)$ is also quasi-convex.